What is Jittery?

 Once a draft is approved, it can be further modified through a similar process of proposing new Q&As, that are then vouched for by other editors.
 Everything about a topic can be modified through this process.
 Most activity on the site can be observed in the Editor Hub, where you can see drafts, proposals and discussions that are occurring across the site.

-Editors acquire increased privileges and rank up as they contribute to the site, giving them more influence over content.
+Editors acquire increased site privileges and rank up as they contribute, giving them more influence over content.

 Why does Jittery use a question format?